tcrowe/webextension-referrer/readme.md

 + Toggle on or off sending `Referer:` header

 It's safe.
 You can view the source which is concise.
 You can build it yourself by following the development and build instructions.
+It's also good if you just want a base to build your own extension on.

 Note: "Referer:" header is a mispelling in the HTTP specification.
 We call this webextension-referrer with two "r" characters.